Slaurmagan/bsuir-me/README.md

 # README

-This README is my second project on RoR whis provides you to communicate with users in real time
+This README is my second project on RoR which provides you to communicate with users in real time

 Good luck and have fun